Answered By: Lynn VanLeer Last Updated: Jan 07, 2018 Views: 2243

 Note: the videos embedded in your classroom are not available in the Library.

-Here are the steps to locate videos in our Databases by Name section.
+Here are the steps to locate databases that have videos.

-1. From the Walden Library's homepage, hover over or click on Search and Find.
+1. From the Walden Library's homepage, in the center of the page, click on Databases A-Z.

 4. Use the scroll bar in the box to scroll down and click on Video.